Innovation has been a core part of our DNA since our inception.

 VicHealth has worked with a consortium of partners on the initiative, ensuring the strategic focus benefits the Victorian community and beyond.

-Professor Iris Bohnet and Dr Jeni Klugman have partnered with VicHealth as part of its Leading Thinker initiative.
+Professor Iris Bohnet and Dr Jeni Klugman- two of the world’s foremost experts in behavioural insights and gender equality have partnered with VicHealth as part of the most recent Leading Thinkers Residency.

 Victoria's Citizens' Jury on Obesity